 Provide a mentor or coach

-This does not only apply to developers, but lets candidates get to know their colleagues and the atmosphere that prevails within the team.
-This gives potential candidates a much better view of their future work environment.
+Not only for developers, but let candidates get to know the colleagues and the atmosphere that prevails within the team.
+This gives potential candidates a much better idea of their future working environment.
 Here

-Development is a function that can be performed from many places, as long as you have a laptop and an internet connection.
-That gives them more freedom to work together and is a nice (almost) free advantage that you can give them.
+Development is a job that can be done from many places, as long as you have a laptop and an internet connection.
+This gives them more freedom in terms of collaboration and is a nice ((virtually) free) benefit you can give them.

 3. The selection process at Officient

-First of all, the candidate's CV and motivation letter are carefully reviewed to prevent a bad fit from the start.
+First and foremost, the candidate's CV and motivation letter are carefully examined to ensure that there is no bad fit from the start.
 Step 2:

 It's a match!
-If both parties have a good feeling, the selection is completed and a contract proposal is drawn up.
-At Officient we like to make this personal using our offer template
+If both parties feel comfortable, the selection is completed and a contract proposal is drawn up.
+At Officient we like to make it personal, using our offer template

-If you don't need permanent employees or have absolutely no time for a complete selection process because certain tasks are urgent, you can work with a freelancer
+If you don't need new permanent employees right now or have no time for a complete selection procedure because certain tasks are urgent, you can work with a freelancer

 .
-Make sure that you avoid the risk of false self-employment
+If you do, make sure that you avoid the risk of bogus self-employment

-for a fixed term or assignment instead of recruiting a permanent worker.
+for a certain duration or assignment instead of recruiting a permanent employee.
 This independent entrepreneur works on an independent basis.
 He or she undertakes to provide certain services for your company, but is not under your authority.
-That is crucial.
-As a self-employed person, they decide for themselves how, when and where he or she carries out the freelance assignment
+This is crucial.
+As a self-employed person, they decide how, when and where they will carry out the freelance assignment

-If all goes well, freelancers work for multiple clients.
-As a result, they often possess a lot of specific professional knowledge and competences.
-It is not uncommon for them to have a wealth of experience and know-how that you will hardly find with a regular recruitment.
+If all goes well, freelancers work for multiple customers.
+Therefore they often have a lot of specific knowledge and competences.
+It is not uncommon to find a wealth of experience and know-how that is hard to come by with regular recruitment.

 Since a freelancer works on an independent basis, you can hire him per assignment.
-In this way, you can easily and quickly reinforce the staff during peak periods and you can phase them out just as quickly afterwards.
-Moreover, an independent worker may be more flexible than employees when it comes to weekend or evening work.
-The assignment must be completed on time, period of time.
+In this way you can easily and quickly reinforce your staff during peak periods and then just as quickly reduce them again.
+Moreover, an independent worker may be more flexible than an employee when it comes to weekend or evening work.
+The assignment must be completed on time, period.

-At the same time, such a freelancer is often plug-and-play.
+At the same time, a freelancer is often plug-and-play.
 You can put him to work immediately without having to train him first.
-They make their own work out of their training.
+They make their own training.
 They can include this in their own costs.
-For permanent employees, the reverse applies.
-As an employer, you pay for the training.
-Moreover, there is a risk that the employee will still leave.
+With permanent employees, the reverse is true.
+As an employer you pay for the training.
+Moreover, you run the risk of the employee leaving after all.

 Some points of attention